isabella232/core-services-learn.en/help/website-implementation/id-service.md

    ![Save the custom code](images/idservice-authenticationCode.png)

 1. Leave all of the other settings on their default values
-1. Click **[!UICONTROL Save to Library and Build]** to save the data element and return to the data elements page
+1. Click **[!UICONTROL Save to Library]** to save the data element and return to the data elements page.
+We will not need to do a "Build" until we've made all of our changes and are ready to validate.

    ![Save the data element](images/idservice-authenticationStateFinalSave.png)